Jean-Pierre Leguay: Career

-Internationally recognized as a concert organist, composer and improviser—not only at the organ, but also as a pianist and in ensemble—Jean-Pierre Leguay pursues a triple career throughout Europe, Canada, the United States, and Asia.
-He is frequently invited to appear by radio networks, academies, universities and conservatories in France and overseas.
+Recognized as a concert organist, composer and improviser—not only at the organ, but also as a pianist and in ensemble—Jean-Pierre Leguay pursues a triple career throughout Europe, Canada, the United States, and Asia.
+He has been invited to appear by radio networks, academies, universities and conservatories in France and overseas.

 Constantly exploring the “alchemy of sound,” the composer’s catalog comprises more than seventy works for various instrumental and vocal ensembles, including Etoilé (harpsichord and quintet), Sève (alto saxophone and piano), Souffle (fourteen instruments), Azur (piano), Aube (organ and chamber orchestra), Cendres d’ailes (tenor and piano) and a string trio and quartet.
 His principal publishers are Billaudot, Lemoine, Universal, and Symétrie.
 He has received commissions from the Ministère de la Culture, Radio France, Conservatoire National Supérieur de Musique de Paris, the Concours International de Chartres, Musique Sacrée à Notre-Dame de Paris, the Scottish Arts Council of Edinburgh, the Festival de Música Española de Léon and the Festival de La Massana (Andorra).

 Jean-Pierre Leguay’s numerous recordings span repertory from the 17th- to the 21st century.
 Several CDs are devoted to his own compositions and improvisations.
 He improvised much of the music for the film Les Mystères des Cathédrales directed by Jean-François Delassus for ARTE television and Les Editions Montparnasse.
 The recording of his Missa Deo Gratias and his Sonates II and III were recognized with a “Choc” award from Le Monde de la Musique magazine.
 His most recent CD of improvisations at Notre-Dame Cathedral recently received the Preis der Deutschen Schallplattenkritik.

-He became a Chevalier (Knight) of the Legion of Honour on 1 January 2013.